zou-Justin/APCSFinalProject/README.md

 Adam 5/27/21:
 Figured out how to select pieces and define eligible squares.
 Created basic movement mechanism.
 Designed the basic pawn movement (no promotion or en passant) and the rook movement.

+Justin 5/27/2021:
+Worked with Adam on movement code.
+Did the bishop and some basic knight movement.
+Both are still works in progress.